 The Company adopted, and the stockholders approved, the 2007 Long-Term Incentive Plan (the "2007 Plan"), effective November 21, 2006, to provide incentives to eligible employees, directors and consultants.
 A maximum of 1.4 million shares of the Company's common stock can be issued under the 2007 Plan in connection with the grant of awards.
 Effective November 21, 2016, no new awards can be granted under the 2007 Plan.
-As of December 31, 2021, there were no stock option awards outstanding under the 2007 Plan.
+As of December 31, 2022, there were no stock option awards outstanding under the 2007 Plan.

 The Company adopted, and the stockholders approved, the 2010 Long-Term Incentive Plan (the "2010 Plan"), effective September 27, 2010, as amended on August 21, 2014, to provide incentives to certain employees, directors and consultants.
 A maximum of 1.0 million shares of the Company's common stock can be issued under the 2010 Plan in connection with the grant of awards.
 Awards to purchase common stock have been granted pursuant to the 2010 Plan and are outstanding to various employees, officers and directors.
-Outstanding stock options awarded under the 2010 Plan have exercise prices between \$9.31 and \$20.09 per share, and vest over one to four year vesting periods.
-Awards expire in accordance with the terms of each award and, upon expiration of the award, the shares subject to the award will be added to the 2017 Plan pool as described below.
-The contractual term of stock options granted is generally ten years.
-No new awards will be granted under the 2010 Plan and forfeited or terminated shares may be added to the 2017 Plan pool as described below.
-As of December 31, 2021, under the 2010 Plan, there were stock option awards outstanding, net of awards expired, for an aggregate of approximately 27,000 shares of the Company's common stock.
+As of December 31, 2022, there were no stock option awards outstanding under the 2010 Plan.

 The Company adopted, and the stockholders approved, the 2017 Long-Term Incentive Plan (the "2017 Plan"), effective February 16, 2017, to provide incentives to eligible employees, directors and consultants.
-On February 2, 2018, November 15, 2018, and November 12, 2020, the stockholders approved amendments to the 2017 Plan to increase by 425,000 shares, 715,000 shares and 650,000 shares, respectively, the number of shares of the Company's common stock that are available for issuance under the 2017 Plan.
-As of December 31, 2021, a maximum of 2.9 million shares of the Company's common stock can be issued under the 2017 Plan in connection with the grant of awards which is calculated as the sum of (i) 2,440,000 shares and (ii) up to 475,000 shares previously reserved for issuance under the 2010 Plan, including shares returned upon cancellation, termination or forfeiture of awards that were previously granted under that plan.
+The initial share pool approved was 650,000 shares.
+On February 2, 2018, November 15, 2018, November 12, 2020 and November 10, 2022, the stockholders approved amendments to the 2017 Plan to increase by 425,000 shares, 715,000 shares, 650,000 shares and 1,052,000 shares, respectively, the number of shares of the Company's common stock that are available for issuance under the 2017 Plan.
+As of December 31, 2022, a maximum of 4.0 million shares of the Company's common stock can be issued under the 2017 Plan in connection with the grant of awards which is calculated as the sum of (i) 3,492,000 shares and (ii) up to 475,000 shares previously reserved for issuance under the 2010 Plan, including shares returned upon cancellation, termination or forfeiture of awards that were previously granted under that plan.
 Outstanding stock options awarded under the 2017 Plan have exercise prices of \$4.44 per share, and vest over a three year vesting period.
 Awards expire in accordance with the terms of each award and, upon expiration of the award, the shares subject to the award are added back to the 2017 Plan.
-The contractual term of stock options granted are substantially the same as described above for the 2010 Plan.
-As of December 31, 2021, under the 2017 Plan, there were stock option awards outstanding, net of awards expired, for an aggregate of 0.1 million shares of the Company's common stock.
+The contractual term of stock options granted is generally ten years.
+As of December 31, 2022, under the 2017 Plan, there were stock option awards outstanding, net of awards expired, for an aggregate of 0.1 million shares of the Company's common stock.